4eck Media

 Strategies for the solution

 It would be best if Google considered each language/country variant as a canonical URL.
 As we can see, this is not certain for identical languages.
 One possible solution would be to question the need for country variants and check whether it makes more sense to create only one version for linguistically identical markets.
 This can be particularly helpful in cases where the differences between countries are minimal.
-If there are no differences in currency, such as between Germany (euros) and Switzerland (francs), it makes little sense to create an additional /en-at/ directory for Austria with euros, where all content is duplicated.
+If there are no differences in currency, such as between Germany (euros) and Switzerland (francs), it makes little sense to create an additional /de-AT/ directory for Austria with euros, where all content is duplicated.

 Indexierungsvergleich

 Some SEO tools also indicate duplicate content after a crawl.
-For this reason, where there are no differences in content, offer, delivery or other specific characteristics on the country side, it is better to rely on the language directories and merge the three directories for Germany, Austria and Switzerland on /en/.
+For this reason, where there are no differences in content, offer, delivery or other specific characteristics on the country side, it is better to rely on the language directories and merge the three directories for Germany, Austria and Switzerland on /de/.

 Another - and probably the best - strategy for correctly canonicalizing the desired URLs is to differentiate the content more strongly.
 Even if the language is the same, differences in the metadata, the main content or the user guidance can help to convince the Google algorithm that the content is independent and assigned to a specific region.
 For example, you could work with variables that welcome website visitors from the respective country.
 Welcome from <variable>, nice to have you here.
 The <variable> is then used accordingly: Austria for de-at, Germany for de-de, Switzerland for de-ch and so on.
 The same goes for ... our delivery terms for <variable>.
 The more differentiated the content, the more individual the hash value, the more likely Google will determine each page as its own canonical URL.